COVID-19 FAQ for Santa Fe

-Alcohol-based, antimicrobial hand sanitizer will kill the virus, though regular handwashing with soap and water for at least 20 seconds is the preferred method to protect yourself and reduce the spread of the virus.
+Hand sanitizer with at least 60% alcohol will kill the virus, though regular handwashing with soap and water for at least 20 seconds is the preferred method to protect yourself and reduce the spread of the virus.

 No. There is currently no vaccine to prevent the COVID-19.
 To read more about U.S. Centers for Disease Control and Prevention’s (CDC) tips on the best way to prevent exposure to this virus and others, visit the CDC’s website.
 Additionally, the World Health Organization has developed an online course to provide general introduction to emerging respiratory viruses, including novel coronaviruses.